veewee/xml/docs/reader.md

 #### xsd_schema

-You can specify an XSD Schema that will be validated whilst reading:
+You can specify a XSD Schema that will be validated whilst reading:

 ```php
 use VeeWee\Xml\Reader\Reader;